Diabetes Causes & Symptoms

-While genes give us our good look and charming features, they can also pass on undesirable health disorders such as diabetes type 2.
+While genes give us our good look and charming features, they can also pass on undesirable health disorders.
 If either of your parents suffer from type 2 diabetes or if you have a family history, it further increases your risk of developing this health issue.
-Type 2 diabetes is common among people above 45 years.
+Type 2 is common among people above 45 years.

 Glucose is obtained from what you eat.
 So, a diet high in sugar and other unhealthy fats can lead to excess levels of glucose in the body.
 Also, leading a sedentary lifestyle, accompanied by high stress levels and lack of sleep can lower immunity, making you prone to various health problems.

 Excessive alcohol consumption, regular smoking, consuming drugs or heavy medication lowers immunity and leads to a build-up of harmful toxins in the body.
 This increases the risk of developing serious health problems.

 Sugar is found naturally in a majority of foods in the form of simple carbohydrates.
 While natural sugars may not harm the body, artificial sugars can.
 High intake of sugar can cause obesity and heart problems, which can further increase the risk of developing type 2 diabetes.
 Here’s a list of foods high in sugar content, which you must avoid –